c4cs/c4cs.github.io/_commands/tools/tmux.md

 #### `CTRL-B + % or CTRL-B + "`

-% represents a vertical split, while " represents a horizontal split.
+`%` represents a vertical split, while " represents a horizontal split.
 This will split the terminal window into multiple terminal sessions.
-Use CTRL-B + arrow keys to navigate.
+Use `CTRL-B + arrow keys` to navigate.

 #### `tmux new -s foo`

 New creates a session with the name foo and attaches it to the terminal.
-Adding -d to the end will create a detached session named foo.
-To list sessions, use the command tmux ls.
+Adding `-d` to the end will create a detached session named foo.
+To list sessions, use the command `tmux ls`.

 #### `tmux attach -t foo`